ShankyTiwari/Real-time-private-chatting-app-using-Angular-Nodejs-mongodb-and-Socket.io/README.md

 2. [Blog Post Part 2](http://www.codershood.info/2017/02/10/real-time-private-chatting-app-using-angular-2-nodejs-mongodb-socket-io-part-2/)  => This part covers the configuration our angular application and application Routing and implementation our application’s services.
 3. [Blog Post Part 3](http://www.codershood.info/2017/02/18/real-time-private-chatting-app-using-angular-2-nodejs-mongodb-socket-io-part-3-2/)  => Implementation of Login and Registration functionality.
 3. [Blog Post Part 4](http://www.codershood.info/2017/03/05/real-time-private-chatting-app-using-angular-2-nodejs-mongodb-socket-io-part-4/)  =>  Building homepage of the application where the user actually can chat with each other.

+# Looking for Plain Old AngularJS
+I have written this application in AngularJs as well, [Read this popular Blog post](http://www.codershood.info/2015/12/10/real-time-chatting-app-using-nodejs-mysql-angularjs-and-socket-io-part-1/).